Directional & Stabilising Selection (AQA A Level Biology): Revision Note

 Directional selection is natural selection that produces a gradual change in allele frequencies over several generations

-This usually happens when there is a change in environment/selection pressures or a new allele has appeared in the population that is advantageous
+This usually happens when there is a change in environment/selection pressures, or a new allele has appeared in the population that is advantageous

 The presence of antibiotics is a selection pressure

-Mutations are occurring in bacteria populations randomly
+Mutations are occurring in bacterial populations randomly

 A mutation arises that confers antibiotic resistance - it is a beneficial allele